SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-02-efficacies-dont-average.md

 ## The Weekend Conclusion

+Ok, I learned 2 things here:

 1. I was wrong to average efficacies in order to conclude that the completion cohort was low performance.
-Many thanks to Thomas for correcting me, thereby giving me this opportunity to clear up my knowledge here.
+Many thanks to Thomas for correcting me, thereby giving me this opportunity to clear up my thinking here.
 2. The completion cohort _really was_ miserable, more so even than I thought.

 Every mistake is an opportunity to learn better.